valiot/opex62541/docs/tutorials/Information Manipulation.md

 ### Address Space

 The set of objects and related information that an OPC UA server makes available to the clients is the address space.
 The address space of the OPC UA is a set of nodes that are connected by references.
 Each node has properties, which are called attributes.
-In this library we are using one namespace per address space, so we will use namespace to refer a address space.
+In this library, we use one namespace per address space, so we will use the namespace to refer to an address space.

 To add a new namespace to your server use `add_namespace/2`: